Fountaincoder/singularity1/main.md

 # Critique

-The document provides an overview of four emerging areas in computing: race logic, unary, oscillator, and neuromorphic.
+The document provides an overview of four emerging areas in temporal
+computing: race logic, unary, oscillator, and neuromorphic.
 Each area presents unique challenges and opportunities for advancement in computational technology.
 To summarise the key points:

 Racelogic